qualuo/dijkstras-algorithm/README.md

 See it in action: https://qualuo.github.io/dijkstras-algorithm/

-Visualization of Dijkstra's pathfinding algorithm implemented in Unity with C#.
+Dijkstra's pathfinding algorithm visual implemented in Unity with C#.
 Graph consists of a weighted grid.
 Node size indicates weight.
 Longer distance paths are darker, while short and easy paths are brighter.
+Black nodes are disconnected/impassable.

 Dijkstra's algorithm is used in pathfinding to find the shortest path from one node to every other node.
 These are the steps: